Scaling sales coaching

 Forrester data shows that 62% of sellers agree that 'the feedback and coaching I receive helps improve my performance.'

-Sales managers are being asked to do more with less
+Sales managers need to do more with less

 In a challenging economy, we saw managers with upwards of 18 direct reports.
 Coaching each of them weekly became challenging.